 Yet, this seems to conflict with the current zeitgeist of a field that prioritizes community-based, participatory planning.

-At the moment when communities have become the standard scale of intervention, the Green New Deal calls for large-scale projects which may not be — and have not been — conducive to community-based justice.
+At the moment when communities have become the standard scale of intervention, the Green New Deal calls for large-scale projects that may not be — and have not been — conducive to community-based justice.

 Nevertheless, justice for marginalized communities remains central to the Green New Deal.

 Goh believes that the intentions of GND alone will not demonstrate the alignment of climate and community goals, however.
 Instead, it will be planners who will be responsible for adapting federal climate initiatives into community-specific climate actions.
-And it will be planners who will be responsible for ensuring the voices of marginalized communities are heard not only when decisions are made about their communities but as they are made about our political and ecological future.
+It will be planners who will be responsible for ensuring the voices of marginalized communities are heard not only when decisions are made about their communities but also as they are made about our political and ecological future.

 The author describes how the GND will redefine spatial and social justice for planners, and reinforces the idea that planners should not seek to create justice at any one site.

-Albeit important, actions at one site neglect to change the realities that allow similar injustices to occur at others.
+Albeit important, actions at one site neglect to change the realities that allow similar injustices to occur in others.
 Instead, it is our responsibility to advocate for and with communities, taking actions towards radical and transformational justice across scales and time.